 6.0 EXCEPTIONS TO POLICY

 Requests for exceptions to this policy may be made to the University Intellectual Property Committee.
 Recommendations for exceptions to the provisions of this policy shall be made by the University Intellectual Property Committee to the Provost or designee for final approval.

+Requests for exceptions to this policy may be made to the University Intellectual Property Committee.
+Exceptions to the provisions of this policy shall be made by the University Intellectual Property Committee.

 7.0 COMPLIANCE